 The thing is, any time you rush a toddler, it is bound to backfire.
 I discovered that any time I allow my son to play in the bath freely, the rest of the bedtime process goes so much smoother and I ultimately regain more of my night.
 It’s like he gets that last bit of play out of his system when he doesn’t feel rushed by me.

-One way to make this easier is to grab a book or some type of hand-held activites you have been meaning to do, like balancing a checkbook for example (does anyone still do that?) and set yourself up so you can get something done during the time while they play.
+One way to make this easier is to grab a book or some type of hand-held activity you have been meaning to do, like balancing a checkbook for example.
+Does anyone still do that?
+Set yourself up so you can get something productive while they play in the bath.

 3. Add Magnesium Flakes to the bath

 Magnesium is a vital mineral that plays a major role in regulating the nervous system to get optimal sleep. (source)

 I love adding magnesium flakes to bathwater because they absorb well through the skin and can give the body a little boost in magnesium before bed.

 Magnesium is also super relaxing to the musculoskeletal system so it can help calm your toddler’s body before bed.

 4. Give a gentle massage